TurboGears/tg2/docs/main/FormBasics.rst

 #.
 Make it easy to HTML forms, perhaps with added stuff for fancy calendar
    fields, etc.
 #.
-Make it easy to validate the submited form contents, and transform
+Make it easy to validate the submitted form contents, and transform
    the strings returned by the browser into useful Python objects.
 #.
 Make it easy to re-display form results with associated error messages.